divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 # Interoperation Test API {#test-api}

 Each container will have an HTTP server listening on port 8080 for commands from the test runner.
+All requests MUST use the HTTP method POST.
 Requests and responses for each endpoint listed below SHALL be encoded JSON objects {{!RFC8729}}, with media type `application/json`.
 All binary blobs (i.e. task IDs, HPKE configurations, and verification keys) SHALL be encoded as strings with base64url {{!RFC4648}}, inside the JSON objects.

 Each of these test APIs should return a status code of 200 OK if the command was received, recognized, and parsed successfully, regardless of whether any underlying DAP-PPM request succeeded or failed.
 The DAP-level success or failure will be included in the test API response body.
 If a request is made to an endpoint starting with “/internal/test/”, but not listed here, a status code of 404 Not Found SHOULD be returned, to simplify the introduction of new test APIs.